 Let’s look at an example of how depth of cover and trench types can factor into your project.

 For this example, let’s utilize the McWane Pocket Engineer calculators and look at an installation of 30-inch Ductile iron pipe.
-For the sake of discussion, we will say the project was designed utilizing CL 150 pipe buried at 4 feet of cover, using a Type 3 trench.
+For the sake of discussion, we will say the project was designed to use a CL 150 pipe buried at a 4-foot cover with a Type 3 trench.
 As you can see from the chart below, this was the correct selection of wall thickness and trench type for the application.

-The above may or may not be a concern of yours but if you find yourself in this or a similar position, there are some alternatives to explore.
+The above may or may not be a concern of yours, but if you find yourself in this or a similar position, there are some alternatives to explore.

 Option #2 – Use CL 150 pipe, use Type 5 Trench